Christian Metz (theorist)

 Christian Metz (/fr/; December 12, 1931 – September 7, 1993) was a French film theorist, best known for pioneering film semiotics, the application of theories of signification to the cinema.
+He argued that cinema should be analyzed not as a strict language system (langue), but rather as a language (langage) organized by specific narrative codes.
 During the 1970s, his work had a major impact on film theory in France, Britain, Latin America, and the United States.
 As Constance Penley flatly stated in Camera Obscura, "Modern film theory begins with Metz."